 Miscellaneous Property

-The vineyard sites are unique; other than visually being one of the most impressive vineyard estates in Napa Valley – three distinctive soils are found here.
-Their three wines are from three primary vineyards each of which grow in a unique type of soil.
-The 5 acres of vineyards named Gravelly Meadow grow in old alluvial shallow soils – workers have even found marine related fossils in the soil here.
-Volcanic Hill’s 8 acres contain light dusty ash-based soil.
-Red Rock Terrace is 7 acres of iron rich red rocky soils – on a steep hillside.
-The vineyards range in elevation from 400 to 800 feet.
-And the temperatures fluctuate between each vineyard site – parts of Volcanic Hill (south facing) and Red Rock Terrace tend to be among the warmest sites on the property.
-The coolest is the tiny less than an acre Lake Vineyard.
-Wine from this vineyard is not produced every year – only during exceptional years when the fruit reaches full maturity.
+The vineyard sites are unique; other than visually being one of the most impressive vineyard estates in Napa Valley, three distinctive soils are found here, historically producing three separate bottlings each year.
+Five acres of vineyards named Gravelly Meadow grow in alluvial shallow soils; workers have even found marine related fossils in the soil here.
+Volcanic Hill’s 8 acres contain light dusty ash-based soil deposited from ancient volcanic activities.
+And Red Rock Terrace is 7 acres of iron rich red rocky soils located on a steep hillside composed of primarily andesite but also some basalt.

-With these three unique soils initially, Al reflected on what the French would do – blend or make separate wines.
-Wanting to find out, he barrel aged them separately from one another.
-Noticing the unique differences between each vineyard he bottled each one as its own wine.
-In the 1960s and 1970s much of the California wine was found in retail shops – rather than restaurants which often carried French wines.
+With these three unique soils, initially Al reflected on what the French would do: blend or make separate wines.
+One has to realize the perspective of those years was a lot different than today where wineries promote terroir differences with single vineyard designated wines.
+Al was way ahead of his time.
+Wanting to discover if these soils actually resulted in differences in the wines, he barrel aged them separately from one another.
+Noticing the unique attributes between each vineyard he bottled each one as its own wine.

-When Al went to retail shops to try and sell his wine – a single vineyard wine from California in the 1960’s and 1970’s as expected was a hard sell.
+In the 1960s and 1970s much of California’s wine was sold in retail shops rather than restaurants which often carried French wines.
+When Al went to retail shops to try and sell his wine – a single vineyard wine from California in the 1960s and 1970s as expected was a hard sell.
 One prominent wine shop owner told him his wines would sell better if he blended all three vineyards together.
 Al’s response was something like, “when three of the best Burgundian wineries start blending their flagship single vineyard wines together, than I will consider it!”

-In 1970 Al put in a beautiful lake centered on Diamond Creek – he cleared the land himself which included burning back the underbrush.
+In 1970 Al put in a beautiful lake centered on Diamond Creek; he cleared the land himself which included burning back the underbrush.
 Unfortunately, his “managed” fire got out of control but eventually was contained.
 Old timers in the valley still remember this fire and how much worse it could have been.

 Select Wines

-The wine is difficult to procure as production is extremely low; they make about 500 cases from each of their three vineyards for a total of about 1500 cases annually.
+Diamond Creek produces about 500 cases from each of their three vineyards for a total of about 1500 cases annually.

 Summer Open House (no longer offered)